-32 Long-Forgotten Weather Words
+32 Forgotten Weather Words

-A yowe-tremmle—literally a “ewe-tremble”—is an old Scottish dialect word for a week of unusually cold or rainy weather beginning in the final few days in June that is literally cold enough to make the season’s freshly-sheared sheep “tremmle,” or shiver.
+A yowe-tremmle—literally an “ewe-tremble”—is an old Scottish dialect word for a week of unusually cold or rainy weather beginning in the final few days in June that is literally cold enough to make the season’s freshly-sheared sheep “tremmle,” or shiver.

-Presumably derived from an even older French dialect word, armogan is a 19th century naval slang name for fine weather—in particular, the perfect weather for traveling or starting a journey.
+Presumably derived from an even older French dialect word, armogan is a 19th-century naval slang name for fine weather—in particular, the perfect weather for traveling or starting a journey.

 This word, pronounced “Benji,” is an old southeast English dialect word meaning “overcast” or “threatening rain.”
 According to one theory, it might derive from an earlier word, benge, meaning “to drink to excess.”

 To blenky means “to snow very lightly.”
-It’s probably derived from blenks, an earlier 18th century word for ashes or cinders.
+It’s probably derived from blenks, an earlier 18th-century word for ashes or cinders.

 Cairies are swiftly moving clouds.
 An old Scots dialect word, it derives from cairy (a Scots pronunciation of “carry”), a local name for a burden or a load to be conveyed.

 This is an old Irish-English word for the perfect weather conditions in which to dry clothes.
-Probably related to an identical Scots word for an insatiable thirst (or for an insatiable drinker), drouth was borrowed into American English in the 19th century where it eventually became another name for a drought.
+Probably related to an identical Scots word for an insatiable thirst (or for an insatiable drinker), drouth was borrowed into American English in the 19th century, where it eventually became another name for a drought.

 If the weather flenches, then it looks like it might improve later on, but never actually does.